zjsxwc/application-services/docs/rfcs/sync-manager.md

     // the result of info/configuration.
     config: GlobalConfig,

-    // The token server token.
+    // The token server token, used for authenticating with the storage servers.
-    storage_token: Vec[u8] (??), // not clear on the type here, but whatever.
+    storage_token: Vec<u8>, // (??) not clear on the type here, but whatever.

     // Info about the collections managed by this engine.
 In most cases there
     // will be exactly 1.